Just-a-random-person123/Roblox-Is-Cool/README.md

-- 👋 Hi, I’m @Roblox-Is-Cool
+- 👋 Hi!!
 - 👀 I’m interested in ...
-Video Games (Especially Roblox) and Productivity software.
+Tech
 - 🌱 I’m currently learning ...
-C#, Python, Lua (Sort of), Advanced Scratch (plus other JavaScript) and HTML
+HTML, CSS & JS
 - 💞️ I’m looking to collaborate on ... nothing
 - 📫 How to reach me ...
-Email me at gi7su6zug@relay.firefox.com
+Dont

 <!---
 Roblox-Is-Cool/Roblox-Is-Cool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.